 Our course of study is specifically designed to provide practical hands-on learning experiences in the field in conjunction with theoretical knowledge learned through coursework in the classroom.
 One of our goals in this program is that through supervised field experiences and coursework, our students will be able to make informed decisions about career or educational plans following graduation from this program.

 Applied Psychology majors are involved in a three-semester sequence of fieldwork activities.
 These activities are intended to help students learn about the field of psychology.
-During Fieldwork I, the first semester of the sequence, students focus on assessing specific abilities, interests, values, and personality characteristics.
+During Seminar in Applied Psychology I, the first semester of the sequence, students focus on assessing specific abilities, interests, values, and personality characteristics.
 Students then select a field site by exploring the major and subfields of psychology and by developing insight into their own professional goals.
 Students also become familiarized with research literature in psychology, formulating research questions and writing reviews of literature.
 In addition, students develop basic skills necessary for professional development, including resume and cover letter writing, interviewing, teamwork, and oral and written communication.

-During the second and third semesters of fieldwork, Fieldwork II and III, our aim is for students to gain in-depth exposure to the work in the field.
+During the second and third semesters of fieldwork, Seminar in Applied Psychology II and III, our aim is for students to gain in-depth exposure to the work in the field.
 Students learn how to relate theory to practice as they continue to process fieldwork experiences through discussion groups and written logs.
 During these two semesters, there is a continuous focus on ethical issues and professional standards, writing in psychology and the dissemination of findings in a professional forum, and exploration of future professional and education goals in relation to fieldwork experiences; such as graduate school admissions, career paths, and basic skills for entry level jobs.

 Other Curriculum Requirements

-The B.S.
-Program in Global Public Health/Applied Psychology also requires students to complete a total of 128 points-60 points in the liberal arts and 68 points in the combined major as outlined in the program of study.
+The BS Program in Global Public Health/Applied Psychology also requires students to complete a total of 128 points-60 points in the liberal arts and 68 points in the combined major as outlined in the program of study.
 In addition to 32 points of specified liberal arts courses, students complete a 12-point concentration of courses in a single social science or humanities discipline of their choice.
 There are 16 points of liberal arts electives that provide students many opportunities to explore a variety of liberal arts subjects or to declare a minor.

 The Global Public Health/Applied Psychology major consists of 16 points of required courses in the public health core, 12 points of required courses in psychology, 12 points of core electives in psychology, 8 points in research, 12 points of field experiences (including one fieldwork experience in public health), and 8 points of specialization electives in public health or psychology.